dinbtechit/todo-foci/README.md

 ### Maintainability:

-1. Add more test cases
+1. Add Unit and E2E Tests
-2. Some Code Refactoring
+2. Refactoring to improve DRY and readability

 ### Error Handling